fghaas/pyconit2023/markdown/talk.md

 And that institution is school.

 Now.
 I can't speak to your personal school experience, but I can speak to mine.
-I can summarize my entire schooling, all of it in three sentences.
-Here are three things that applied to all of my schooling.
+I can summarize my entire schooling, all of it, in three sentences.
+Here are the three things that I learned in all of my
+schooling:

 <!-- .slide: data-timing="120" -->